 The Taj Mahal has always succeeded in surprising its visitors with its magnificent features.
 This palace has been designed to change its colours three times a day.
 Marble is the keyword.

-It is this marble couture that makes the Taj Mahal visible at night without any need for lighting, especially when it is a full moon.
-The marble changes colour, appearing pale pink in the morning, dazzling white at noon, orange-bronze during sunset and light blue late at night.
+This marble couture makes the Taj Mahal visible at night without any need for lighting, especially when it is a full moon.
+The marble changes colour, appearing pale pink in the morning, dazzling white at noon, orange-bronze during sunset, and light blue late at night.

 A Rightly Wonder of the World in India